 Research procedures

-The research procedures in the current study has been repeated
+The research procedures in the current study have been repeated

 from a previous published article (Ras & Leach, 2021).
 The principle researcher (Jaron Ras) performed all the physi- cal measures and was responsible for administering the data recording sheet (questionnaire).
 For more information on the testing procedures followed to determine firefighter stat- ure, body mass, blood pressure, blood glucose and cholesterol, please refer to the article that was previously published (Ras & Leach, 2021).
 The procedures used for all measurements were based on the recommendation by the American College of Sports Medicine (American College of Sports Medicine, 2018).
 A portable stadiometer was used to measure stature, body mass was measured using a precision electronic scale and blood pressure was measured using a standard blood pres- sure sphygmomanometer and stethoscope (American College of Sports Medicine, 2018).
-Total cholesterol and non-fasting blood glucose (NFBG) were measured using an AcuTrend® Plus GC meter.
-The recommended finger-prick method was used to collect blood samples.
-The cross-hand technique was used to measure waist circumference (WC) and Hip circum- ference (HC), using a steel tape measure.
+Total cholesterol and non-fasting blood glucose (NFBG) were measured using an AccuTrend® Plus GC meter.
+The finger-prick method recommended for this equipment was used to collect blood samples.
+The cross-hand technique was used to measure waist circumference (WC) and hip circum- ference (HC), using a steel tape measure.
 Both circumfer- ences were measured at the end of normal expiration and to the nearest 0.1 cm (Geeta et al., 2009).
 The research instru- ments used for data collection were calibrated using a criterion, supplied by manufacturers, prior to testing.
 Calibration involved determining the test-retest reliability of the instruments, using the manufacturer’s specifications, and against a calibrated instrument.
-Only one tester was used in the study to ensure inter-tester reliability and a minimum test- retest reliability coefficient of 0.8 was required prior to the commencement of the study (Geeta et al., 2009).
+Only one tester performed the tests in the study to ensure inter-tester reliability, and a minimum test- retest reliability coefficient of 0.8 was required prior to the commencement of the study (Geeta et al., 2009).

 Statistical analysis